Logo for Open Library Publishing Platform

 This brings us back to the essential steps of action research: identifying the problem, devising an action plan, implementing the plan, and finally, observing and reflecting upon the process.
 Your action research report should comprise all of these essential steps.
 Feldman and Weiss (n.d.) summarized them as five structural elements, which do ...

-12. PDF Guidelines for Completing an Action Research Project I/II
+12. PDF A Guide to Action Research Project

 13. Submission Guidelines: Action Research: Sage Journals